An eager DIYer and crafter, Donna enjoys sharing fun and creative tutorials with others so they can learn from her successes and mistakes.

 2. Cut four lengths of ribbon to create the first layer of your bow.
-Each length of ribbon should be twice as long as the diameter of your final bow plus three inches (if you are making an eight-inch or larger bow, add five extra inches instead of three).
+Each length of the ribbon should be twice as long as the diameter of your final bow plus three inches (if you are making an eight-inch or larger bow, add five extra inches instead of three).

 Since I wanted my finished bow to be five-and-a-half inches in diameter, I cut each of my lengths of ribbon to be 14 inches (5.5 inches x 2 = 11 + 3 = 14 inches).

 3. Turn each length of ribbon so it is face down.
-Using hot glue or double stick tape, fold one end of your ribbon into the center and glue it to the middle (see photo above) creating a loop on one end.
+Using hot glue or double-stick tape, fold one end of your ribbon into the center and glue it to the middle (see photo above) creating a loop on one end.
 Try to match up your ends as neatly as possible.

 5. Repeat Steps 3 and 4 for all four lengths of ribbon (see photo above).

-6. Take two of your folded pieces of ribbon and placed them across the remaining pieces of folded ribbon to create two even crosses (see photo above).
+6. Take two of your folded pieces of ribbon and place them across the remaining pieces of folded ribbon to create two even crosses (see photo above).
 Glue these crossed pieces of ribbon in place.

-7. Now take one of your ribbon crosses and place it on top of the other.
-Place your top cross so that it is at a slight angle from the one on the bottom to create an eight loop flower shape.
+7. Now, take one of your ribbon crosses and place it on top of the other.
+Place your top cross so that it is at a slight angle from the one on the bottom to create an eight-loop flower shape.
 Glue in place at the center of your bow.